hairizuanbinnoorazman/blog/content/posts/20200309_tryingKnativeFromScratch.md

 node-instance-prefix = "test"
 multizone = true
 ```

+From this point onwards, we would need save the files/run commands in particular machines.
+Let's have the machines be called either master nodes or worker nodes.

 Save this as gce.yaml on the machine that is designated as the master node.